Practice of Media Approved Course List

 ARTS 4672 Advanced Problems in Printmaking II

-COMM 3315 Fundamentals of Marketing/Non-Comm
+COMM 3310 Fundamentals of Marketing

-COMM 3330 Marketing Research Techniques
+COMM 3330 Marketing Research & Analytic Techniques

 COMM 4320 Entertainment Marketing